ervinnecula/code-analyser/README.md

 - set the database properties for your own connection under `spring.datasource.username`, `spring.datasource.password` and `spring.datasource.url`
 (if you are not using default ones)
 - build the project via Maven `mvn clean install`
-- deploy the result *war* file on Tomcat
+- deploy the resulting *war* file on Tomcat
 - open *http://localhost:8080/*

 ## Using code-analyser

 - unfortunately you will not be able to provide a valid `name` and `password` to login as you have no entry inside table `codeanalyser.user`
-- create a SQL insert script and add an entry inside `codeanalyser.user` (ID | name | password)
+- SQL scrips can be found under: <project-root>/src/main/resources/scripts.sql.
+If for some reason Spring JPA does not create the necessary tables, please use the DDL scripts provided in `scripts.sql`.
+Create a SQL insert script and add an entry inside `codeanalyser.user` using ths DML scrips provided in `scripts.sql`
 - use the values you inserted above as `name` and `password`
+- if you've ran the scrips just as in `scrips.sql` then user should be `test` and user should be `pass`
 - in the next screen, provide a valid GitHub username and retrieve all its public repositories
-- enjoy stalking
+- enjoy stalking repositories